Covid 19 Update:

-Our refurbished, fully licensed, dog-friendly, café is open daily.
+Our refurbished, fully licensed, dog-friendly, café is also open daily.
 The cafe is ideally situated to benefit walkers, bikers, kayakers and those enjoying the many activities on offer in this stunning region of North Wales.
-There is ample parking, the cakes are homemade, and the Wifi is free to use!
+There is ample parking, the cakes are homemade, and the Wifi is free!

 Plas Penaeldroch Manor is situated, as its name suggests, at the ‘head of the rapids’ on the River Lledr, just 4 miles from Betws-y-Coed in the heart of Snowdonia National park.
 Located in magnificent sessile oak countryside, and surrounded by four acres of hillside grounds, it enjoys an unrivalled view across the river valley and is conveniently accessible from the A470.